Vientiane Travel Guide

-Language: The national language is Lao.
-Besides, small population can speak English, French.
+Laos Languages: The national language is Lao.
+Besides, a small population can speak English, French.
 Other languages are also spoken in Vientiane such as Thai and ethnic minorities.

 When to Visit Vientiane?

-August is wettest month of the year with the average rainfall of 334.6mm (13.17 in) while hottest month comes to April at 34.3oC (93.7oF) on average high.
+August is the wettest month of the year with an average rainfall of 334.6mm (13.17 in) while the hottest month comes to April at 34.3oC (93.7oF) on average high.
 The coolest month will be January at the average low of 16.4oC (61.5oF).

-If you plan the travel in wet season, the benefits that you can get, are less crowds and cheaper rates.
+If you plan the travel in the wet season, the benefits that you can get, are fewer crowds and cheaper rates.
 Whatever season you choose to fit your schedule, Vientiane is still worth visiting with its own advantages.